Yankees vs. Athletics Player Props Betting Odds

 Torres Stats

-- Torres has 31 hits with seven doubles, a triple, five home runs and 18 walks.
-He has driven in 13 runs with five stolen bases.
+- Torres has 33 hits with seven doubles, a triple, six home runs, 18 walks and 16 RBI.
+He's also stolen five bases.

-- Torres will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .273 with three doubles, a home run, a walk and three RBI.
+- Torres will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .348 with three doubles, two home runs, a walk and six RBI.

 Torres Recent Games